Crestron/CH5ComponentLibrary/crestron-components-lib/src/ch5-emulator/readme.md

 #Creston emulator

-Emulates signals according to a predefined logic
+Emulates signals according to a predefined logic.